Vice-Chancellor and President's Awards for Excellence - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 4.2 Nominations can be made by current University staff.
 Self-nominations are not accepted for an individual award however a staff member could self-nominate themselves as part of a team nomination.

-4.3 Nominations need to be submitted on the nomination form and will normally be no more than two pages in length.
+4.3 Nominations need to be submitted on the nomination form and normally be no more than two pages in length.

-4.4 A quality nomination will be well-written and clearly outline the nominee’s achievement, including examples or evidence of outcomes and impact and should demonstrate how the nominee has gone beyond their usual role requirements to display exceptional performance and achievements that contribute to the realisation of the University’s Strategic Plan and are aligned with the University’s values.
+4.4 A quality nomination is well-written and clearly outline the nominee’s achievement, including examples or evidence of outcomes and impact and should demonstrate how the nominee has gone beyond their usual role requirements to display exceptional performance and achievements that contribute to the realisation of the University’s Strategic Plan and are aligned with the University’s values.
 For academic staff, the Academic Performance Standards Framework provides the requirements for each academic level.
 Details of the application requirements will be communicated by the Director, People and Culture each year in the call for nominations.

 4.5 Confidential nomination forms are to be submitted to People and Culture by the closing date as specified in the call for nominations.

-4.7 The Advisory Committee will consider the nominations against the Award Category criteria outlined in the Operational Policy.
+4.7 The Advisory Committee considers the nominations against the Award Category criteria outlined in the Vice-Chancellor and President's Awards for Excellence - Operational Policy.

 5. Advisory Committee